Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 The first step is making fewer things depend on markets for survival.

 Healthcare is the obvious example in Canada.
 It has politics, rationing, wait times, staffing failures, and administrative failure.
+CIHI's 2025 wait-time release says patients were still [waiting longer than recommended for priority procedures](https://www.cihi.ca/en/news/longer-wait-times-for-surgeries-and-diagnostic-imaging-persist-across-canada-compared-with-the-pre "healthcare, canada, systems | CIHI") compared with the pre-pandemic period, even as procedure volumes rose.
 But the premise matters: getting cancer should not require negotiating with a billing department as the primary interface.

 That premise can be extended.

 Housing.
+CMHC estimates Canada needs [millions of additional homes to restore affordability](https://www.cmhc-schl.gc.ca/observer/2023/estimating-how-much-housing-we-need-by-2030 "housing, canada, systems | CMHC"), and later estimated that housing starts would need to [nearly double until 2035](https://www.cmhc-schl.gc.ca/professionals/housing-markets-data-and-research/housing-research/research-reports/accelerate-supply/canadas-housing-supply-shortages-a-new-framework "housing, canada, systems | CMHC") to close the supply gap.

 Childcare.